SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Local Windows Event Log Source

-Local Windows Event Log Source is not supported by the OpenTelemetry Collector.
+There is no migration process from Installed Collector to OpenTelemetry Collector.
+In order to use OpenTelemetry Collector, dedicated app needs to be installed.

 ### Local Windows Performance Monitor Log Source